wp-plugins/masjidnow/readme.txt

 Email me through the contact form at masjidnow.com

 == Changelog ==

+= 1.0.6 =
+* Fixed bug in monthly timings where the month displayed was always "March 2013"

+= 1.0.5 =
+* Timings are now available if user clicks to a new month

+= 1.0.4 =
+* Fixed bug where widget wouldn't display on some servers (used <? on one line vs <?php)

+= 1.0.3 =
+* Removed additional dependencies on PHP 5.3+ by removing reference to DateTime::diff

 = 1.0.2 =
 * Changed style of widget to properly accomodate small sidebars.